 Through the years, more awareness and knowledge about alligator gars spread.
 One of the first groups to help restore alligator gar and begin restoration practices was the Missouri Department of Conservation.
 The MDC teamed up with states like Tennessee, Arkansas, Kentucky, Illinois, Alabama, Mississippi, Texas, Oklahoma, and Louisiana to increase awareness for alligator gar conservation.

 Overall, alligator gar are one of the oldest and largest Texas freshwater species.
-This, alongside their history, makes them such a special bucket list catch for any Texan, and is a sure reason to book a trip with us at Captain Experiences and try to hook one of your own!
+This, alongside their history, makes them such a special bucket list catch for any Texan, and is a sure reason to book an alligator gar trip with one of our local and professional guides to try to hook one of your own!

 Everyone, especially Texans, loves to boast that they’ve spotted a gar- who wouldn't want to?
 But actually, alligator gar are one of the most incorrectly identified Texas fish, especially because there are really four different species of gar in Texas.